Thank you for your interest in being baptized!

 When is the next Baptism?

 We schedule baptisms twice a year, typically in the Springs and Fall.
-Our next baptism is scheduled for Sunday, September 27th during both the 9 and 11 services.
+Our next baptism is scheduled for Easter Sunday, April 4th during the 11 service.

 You can sign up by clicking here